eastmaels/steemblog.github.io/_posts/account/deanliu/2016-11-24_steemit-update-we-have-a-space-time-disturbance-here-people.md

 - - -

-This page is synchronized from the post: [Live Steemit Update!!
-We have a space-time disturbance here people!](https://steemit.com/@deanliu/steemit-update-we-have-a-space-time-disturbance-here-people)
+This page is synchronized from the post: ['Live Steemit Update!!
+We have a space-time disturbance here people!'](https://steemit.com/@deanliu/steemit-update-we-have-a-space-time-disturbance-here-people)